Below please find answers to clients’ frequently asked questions (FAQs) about representation by our law firm.

-11. How do I sign in to the client portal?
+11. How do I register and sign in to the Client Portal?

-We will send you an email inviting you to sign in to the secure and confidential Client Portal we have created to share documents and information with you.
-The email will be sent from email@example.com, and it looks something like this:
+We will send new clients an email inviting you register to use the secure and confidential Client Portal we have created to share documents and information with you.
+The email will be sent from firstname.lastname@example.org, and it looks something like this:

 If you don’t see the email and it’s not in your spam folder, let us know and we will resend it.

-Please click on the orange link in the email, which will bring you to a screen where you can sign into your Microsoft account or create a new one:
+Please click on the orange link in the email, which will bring you to a screen where you can register for a new Microsoft account (or sign into your existing account):

 Click on “Upload Documents” in the left menu.

 Then either click “upload” or drag files here to upload.
 Use the “description” column to provide any additional information to our firm about the document.